Columbia University Computing History

 The articles are collected into the following groups, with contributing

-institutions listed (see the scanned contents for greater detail):
+institutions listed (see the scanned contents

 - Applications for the Registrar's Office: